Automate your workflow with Nanonets

 7. Click 'Save' or 'OK'

 With these tools, you can extract, merge, rotate, and perform many other operations on your PDF files.
-They also usually support batch processing so that you can extract pages from multiple PDFs at once.
+They also usually support batch processing so that you can extract pages from multiple PDFs simultaneously.

-One potential drawback of open-source software is that they might not be as user-friendly as online tools or commercial software.
+One potential drawback of open-source software is that it might not be as user-friendly as online tools or commercial software.
 You might need to read the documentation, deal with command-line interfaces, and handle occasional bugs.
-You might need some technical knowledge to get the most out of them.

 Also, while these tools can handle most PDF tasks, they may not support advanced features like interactive elements, annotations, or encryption.
 Some may also lack a graphical user interface, making them more challenging for non-technical users to navigate.